-In a dot plot colored by channel, each event in a typical biaxial plot is colored by its expression on a third channel, called the coloring channel.
-This functionality is available in the gating interface and the Working Illustration, with slightly different methods of use.
+In a dot plot colored by channel, each event in a typical biaxial plot is colored by its expression on a third channel, called the coloring channel, or the Z-axis channel.
+This functionality is available in the Gating Editor and the Illustration Editor.
 Click the links below to jump to the relevant section.

-- Dot Plots Colored by Channel in the Gating Interface
+- Dot plots colored by channel in the Gating Editor

-- Dot Plots Colored by Channel in the Working Illustration
+- Dot plots colored by channel in the Illustration Editor

 viSNE example of dot plots colored by channel